 - About 40 penny-sized counters, such as pennies.

-Deadwood was the first major revamp of a classic Cheapass board game.
+DEADWOOD was the first major revamp of a classic Cheapass board game.
 The original was nominated for an Origins Award for Best Abstract Board Game of 1999. in 2010 and 2011 it went through 8 months of intense redesign, resulting in a streamlined and lovely game that you will treasure for always.
-And it stands poised to be our biggest "deluxe" reprint of all time, if the stars are right.